Somatic Movement Education and Therapy

 What happens in a somatic movement session?

 There will be times when your child follows my demonstration and times when your child explores his or her own ways of moving based on my direction.
 Your child may find working with the body takes time, especially if dealing with anxiety or trust issues.
 There will never be a “wrong” way to move, and I will always respect your child’s comfort level.
 I seek to make sessions fun, rejuvenating and empowering.
 No mundane “exercises” or “dredging up the past” required.

 I welcome parents observing as long as your child is in agreement.
 If at any time your child or I feel more progress could be made without your presence, we can discuss alternative options for your continued involvement.

-Initial intake session is 90 minutes.
-Subsequent sessions are 60 minutes.
+Dependent on age and attention span, initial intake session is 60-90 minutes.
+Subsequent sessions are 45-60 minutes.